hernanmaldonado/ML_HernanMaldonado/README.md

 # nameGen: A Probabilistic Graph Approach to GenAI

 This project is based in Andrej Karpathy's [makemore](https://github.com/karpathy/makemore).
-His project uses different approaches, from bigrams to deeplearning and transformers.
+His project uses different approaches, from bigrams to deep learning and transformers.
 I use a probabilistic graph instead.
 I picked this approach because it offers an efficient model with a small footprint and high performance.

 nameGen shows my creativity to come up with a different approach to a problem and solve it in an efficient, yet innovative way, without sacificing performance.